proddata/crate/docs/general/ddl/sharding.rst

 ..
 NOTE::

-   The number of shards :ref:`can be changed <alter_change_number_of_shard>` after table creation, providing the value is a multiple of :ref:`number_of_routing_shards <sql_ref_number_of_routing_shards>` (set at table-creation time).
+   The number of shards :ref:`can be changed <alter-shard-number>` after table creation, providing the value is a multiple of :ref:`number_of_routing_shards <sql_ref_number_of_routing_shards>` (set at table-creation time).
 Altering the number of shards will put the table into a read-only state until the operation has completed.

 ..
 CAUTION::

-   Well tuned shard allocation is vital.
+   Well tuned :ref:`shard allocation <sql_ddl_sharding>` is vital.
 Read the `Sharding Guide`_ to make sure you're getting the best performance out ot CrateDB.

 .. _Sharding Guide: https://crate.io/docs/crate/howtos/en/latest/performance/sharding.html

 .. _routing: